wodowiesel/GB-Dumper/README.md

     - 1x 4-pin

-- 2x Jumpers
+- 3x Jumpers

 - 1x Soldering iron
 - solder + flux + IPA

 ## SOFTWARE

-GBCartRead v1.8 Rev 1.2 - Gameboy Cart Reader by insideGadgets
+It is based on GBCartRead v1.8 Rev 1.2 - Gameboy Cart Reader by insideGadgets.

-GBCartRead is an Arduino based Gameboy Cartridge Reader which uses a C program
+- It is an Arduino based Gameboy Cartridge Reader & Writer which uses

-or python script to interface with Arduino.
+  a C program or Python script to interface via USB with Arduino/Cartridge directly.

-GBCartRead allows you to dump your ROM, save the RAM and write to the RAM.
+- It allows you to dump your ROM, read & write the RAM.

-Works with Arduino Duemilanove and Uno, but requires wiring & code definition changes.
+- Works with Arduino Duemilanove and Uno, but requires wiring & code definition changes.

-Speed increases thanks to Frode vdM. (fvdm1992@yahoo.no) and David R.

 ## HOW TO USE